 Part 1: Choosing the Right Time to Harvest Your Hemp

 Choosing the right time to harvest your hemp will impact your ROI.
 If you harvest too early, your plants may not reach their full resin potential.
 Harvest too late, and your flowers could lose their potency.
 (Yes, CBD and CBG potency drops quickly after hemp plants reach maturity.)
+Even more, harvesting late in certain regions of the country like Colorado will put your crop at risk with early season frost and snow.

 To hammer home how important good timing is, consider that harvesting 1,000 pounds of hemp biomass with 7% CBD instead of 8% CBD will mean a loss of approximately 10 pounds of CBD oil.
 With CBD oil selling at roughly $5 per gram, losing just 1% of CBD potency will result in a loss of $20,000 per 1,000 pounds of biomass.